ezsystems/ezplatform-query-fieldtype/README.md

 This package contains the Query Field Type for [Ibexa DXP](https://ibexa.co).

-This Field Type allows content manager map an executable Repository Query to a Field.
+This Field Type allows the content manager to map an executable Repository Query to a Field.

 ## COPYRIGHT